avnet-iotconnect/iotc-python-greengrass-sdk/quickstart/QuickStart_STM32MP135F-DK.md

 11. [Resources](#11-resources)

 ## 1. Introduction
 This guide will walk through the steps to create and demonstrate a Device Health Monitoring application solution on the STM32MP135F-DK.
 The solution utilizes the new AWS Greengrass Nucleus Lite.
 Avnet's /IOTCONNECT platform will also be used to streamline all actions that would otherwise be performed in the AWS Console.
+The main tasks that will be performed are as follows:

 1. Create an /IOTCONNECT account
 2. Import an example **Device Template** in /IOTCONNECT
 3. Create a **Greengrass Device** in /IOTCONNECT